 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is exposed to fair value interest rate risk arising on short-term inter corporate deposits.
+On account of absence of borrowings, the Company does not have exposuse to interest rate risk.